 James was preceded in death by his parents, Robert Jackson and Eva Royall; his first wife and mother of his children, Martha Mae; and his second wife, Mary; a brother, Leonard Royall; a sister, Lucille Bergman; a son, Jerry Royall; and an infant grandson, Jerry Holder.

-Page 2 of 2 - He is survived by a son, Kenneth Charles; three daughters, Dorothy Pitts, Kathy Phillips, Nancy Miller and her husband, Lane, all of Ardmore; a brother, Bob Royal, Tribby, Okla.; sister, Iline Seals of Louisiana; nine grandchildren; 16 great-grandchildren; three great-great-grandchildren; the Deatherage in-laws; and numerous nieces, nephews and extended family.
+He is survived by a son, Kenneth Charles; three daughters, Dorothy Pitts, Kathy Phillips, Nancy Miller and her husband, Lane, all of Ardmore; a brother, Bob Royal, Tribby, Okla.; sister, Iline Seals of Louisiana; nine grandchildren; 16 great-grandchildren; three great-great-grandchildren; the Deatherage in-laws; and numerous nieces, nephews and extended family.

 Serving as bearers will be Josh Miller, Dillon Parr, Brandon Ford, Billy White, Jonathan and Gary Phillips.